 So why are the Japanese numbers relatively lower?
 How did the population and the government view the pandemic?

-Unlike other countries, Japan invested more on testing.
-By identifying who is infected, it is possible to isolate that person so that they do not contaminate others.
-Even so, researchers still believe that the country could carry out a greater number of tests.
+Unlike other countries, Japan invested more in testing.
+By identifying who is infected, it is possible to isolate that person so they do not infect others.
+Even so, researchers still believe that the country could conduct a greater number of tests.

-Another factor that may have contributed to the disease being less felt in the Asian country is the people's culture².
-The Japanese are very concerned about hygiene.
-Therefore, they wash their hands frequently, in addition to keeping a certain distance from other people.
+Another factor that may have contributed to the disease being less felt in the Asian country lies in the culture of the people².
+The japoneses are very concerned about hygiene.
+Therefore, they wash their hands frequently, in addition to maintaining a certain distance from other people.

-The mask, which has become one of the items to avoid contagion, is already an accessory adopted by many Japanese.
-At people wear mask in Japan for cultural reasons and also to protect health.
+The mask, which has become one of the items to prevent contagion, is already an accessory adopted by many japoneses.
+People wear masks in Japan for cultural reasons and also to protect health.

 In addition, as soon as the coronavirus arrived in Japan, the authorities tried to suspend public events and close schools, as a way to avoid agglomerations.
 It was not necessary for the first deaths to be recorded for the Japanese to understand the seriousness of the problem that was circulating.